Relearning Spanish When You Grew Up Around It but Never Spoke It

 Her story reflects what happens when second or third-generation Americans are given the right conditions to reclaim a language that was always part of them.

-Growing Up Around Spanish but Never Being Taught to Speak It
+What It’s Like to Grow Up Around Spanish but Never Learn to Speak It

 For many heritage speakers, Spanish was present everywhere except where it mattered most: in their own voice.
 It existed in the family, but not as something they were guided to use themselves.